-What attributes do a rhombus and a rectangle always have in common?
+What attributes do these two figures have in common?

-- A. Both figures always have four right angles. - B. Both figures always have four sides of equal length. - C. Both figures always have two pairs of parallel sides. - D. Both figures always have only one pair of parallel sides.
+- A. Both figures have four right angles. - B. Both figures have two pairs of equal sides. - C. Both figures have two pairs of parallel sides. - D. Both figures have at least one pair of parallel sides.